 Kyoto: 4 nights

-Oozing with tradition, Kyoto is the ultimate destination for anybody who wants to soak up time-honoured Japanese culture.
+Oozing with tradition, Kyoto is the ultimate destination for anybody who wants to soak up honored Japanese culture.
 Home to 17 UNESCO World Heritage sites, over 1,600 Buddhist temples and 400 Shinto shrines, this ancient city showcases the heart and soul of traditional Japan.
 Kyoto boasts an array of world-class gardens, majestic festivals, and delicate cuisine.
 Together, they make up the rhythms of nature and the changing of the seasons.
 On first glance however, visitors will see that like any large Japanese city, grid-like Kyoto has its fair share of neon and concrete.
-But the discerning eye will soon pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, time-honoured teahouses nestled among modern businesses, and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
-Kyoto’s charm lies in the details and the closer we look, the more we’ll discover.
+But the discerning eye will soon pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, honored teahouses nestled among modern businesses, and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
+Kyoto’s charm lies in the details and the closer we look, the more we'll discover.

 * Privately Guided Tour of Kyoto:

 - Kinkakuji Temple (Golden Pavillion): Covered with 18 carat gold leaf, this three story structure was originally built by the Shogun Ashikaga Yoshimitsu in 1397.